 Do NOT fake tan (spray or beds).
 Spray tans have an orange undertone that is very unnatural in photographs.
 Tanning beds tend to make the skin look slightly too red or dry (obviously differs with skin types, but don’t do this for the first time ever right before boudoir photos).

 Self tanner, spray tan, body makeup, etc. is NOT allowed in my studio.
 This protects by studio from stains, including my client closet, sheets, wings, etc.

-Do spend the time to try on your outfits.
-Often items that sit in our wardrobe for too long, can lead to them not fitting as good as day 1.
+Spend the extra time to try on your outfits.
+Often items that sit in our wardrobe for too long, lead to them not fitting as good as they did on day 1.
 Whether this is from gaining weight, loosing weight, having children, spending more time at the gym, etc. our bodies change frequently.
 Take the extra time to try things on regardless if they are new or not.

 Shop different looks, even if you think they look bad on the hanger.
 Sometimes things look “meh” on a hanger and uninteresting, be open to trying multiple different styles on.
 Try modest looks, simple yet sexy looks, va-va-voom looks, etc. try them all!